bcgov/digital-trust-toolkit/credentials/credential-qube-report.md

 *Detection* refers Qube’s Axon device that is used to mionitor gas emissions. *Measurement* refers to continuous data collected by Qube devices is analyzed  to generate site level insights including leak location, quantity and classification. *Reduction* refers to Qubes ability to manage, reduce, and report on company wide emissions performance.

 Qube's technology and guiding principles are developed to meet ESG (Environmental Social Governance) principles.
-Environmental, social, and governance (ESG) data helps stakeholders key in on companies with light ecological footprints, sustainable workforce management, and transparent governance.
+ESG data helps stakeholders identitfy companies with light ecological footprints, sustainable workforce management, and transparent governance.
 ESG sheds light on business practices that don’t reflect directly on balance sheets but nonetheless may create material advantage, avoid risk, or signal other beneficial outcomes in the longer term.
-Qube states that the spirit of *data, disclosure, and collaboration* are principles that must guide the foundation of the energy industry.
+To this end, Qube specifically states that the principles and practices of *data, disclosure, and collaboration* are principles that must guide the foundation of the energy industry.

 ### 1.10.
 General Requirements